vjdyofficial/SoundEffectsStudio/README.md

   - Removed Clock and VU Meter since there are already inside the main app.
   - Visualizers are now one only.
   - The Operation Controls now always showed even you restart the app.
+  - User Guide has been moved to another window.
+  - Use Source Sans Font option is no longer available. replace with Use Smooth Roboto Font.

   <hr>